 However, files may NOT be downloaded and reproduced in any format for commercial purposes without the express permission of the author or authors concerned.
 Furthermore, files may not be transferred to any website that charges a fee for user access.
 Finally, the entire Disability Archive UK must not be linked to other websites as a mirror file for ease of local use without prior consultation with the archive administrator.

 By entering the Archive you undertake to abide by these conditions.

 Reading documents in the Archive

-All the documents in the Archive are in Adobe Acrobat PDF format.
-You can download the free Acrobat Reader and find out about access options from here.
+All the documents in the Archive are in PDF format.
 Some documents are also available in alterative formats (Rich Text Format, Microsoft Word and plain text).